SFrijters/hdf5-d/README.md

 ## Limitations/Known issues

-This set of bindings is based on hdf5-1.8.13.
+- This set of bindings is based on hdf5-1.8.13.

+- Similarly to the FORTRAN bindings, it is required to call H5open() manually once before starting to use HDF5.
+It is recommended to also use H5check_version to check whether the version of these bindings matches the version of the HDF5 library.

-This is a work in progress and still completely untested.
+- This is a work in progress tested only in the context of its use in [DLBC](https://github.com/SFrijters/DLBC).

+- Pull requests to improve these bindings are welcomed!